What is a Martingale Collar?

 Martingale collars consist of two loops:

 - An adjustable loop that goes around your dog’s neck.

-- A smaller loop with a D-ring, on which you attach the leash.
+- A smaller loop with a D-ring, upon which you attach the leash.

 The first loop is adjustable to give you control over the diameter of the band.
 This ensures a secure fit over your pet’s head and neck to prevent choking or slipping off.

 When your dog pulls on the lead or tries to slip out, the tension pulls the smaller loop taught.
 This, in turn, tightens the larger loop gently and uniformly around the dog’s neck.